On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance: Mathematical Formalization of Estimators

 In LOOCV, the observation $x_{i}$ is excluded, then the classifier is trained on the remaining dataset $\mathbf{X}_{\left(i\right)} = x_{1},\dots,x_{i-1},x_{i+1},\dots,x_{n}$ (or, for short, $\mathbf{X}_{(i)}=\left\{ x_{i'}:i' \neq i\right\}$), then tested on $x_{i}$.
 The procedure is repeated $\forall i$ and the average over all observations is calculated.
 Therefore, LOOCV for the error rate is formally defined as

-The LOOCV is a special case of the $K$-fold Cross Validation (CVK) of the next section, where the former can be seen as partitioning the dataset of size $n$ to $N$ folds, each containing just one observation.
-Hence, as opposed to some literature where it is called CV1, we denote it CVN for consistency of notation.
+We denote it CVN, as opposed to some literature where it is called CV1, for consistency of notation, because it is a special case of the $K$-fold CV (CVK) of the next section.
+LOOCV can be seen as partitioning the dataset of size $N$ to $N$ folds, each containing just one observation.